Trisha Krishnan filmography

 Trisha Krishnan is an Indian actress known for her work primarily in Tamil and Telugu cinema.
-She is the only South Indian actress to have sustained a successful career as a leading actress for over two decades in Tamil cinema.
+She is one of the South Indian actress to have sustained a successful career as a leading actress for over two decades in Tamil cinema.
 She was first seen in 1999 in a minor supporting role in Jodi and later appeared in 2000 in the music video of Falguni Pathak's song 'Meri Chunar Udd Udd Jaye'.